 The store is also responsible for monitoring for safety hazards customers leave about.
 A broken bottle of peach tea or a smeared piece of fruit on the floor in the produce section must get cleaned and cleared.
 Water on the bathroom floors must be mopped quickly and hazard signs should be noticeably placed.

 Businesses are also responsible for outdoor tripping hazards.
 A pothole in the parking lot can easily trip someone for a hard landing on pavement.
 A water-soaked entrance during a rainstorm creates some very slippery spots.
+A fallen tree can cause injuries.
 A gas station pump can have an oil build-up around it and wind up extremely slick.

 Store Slip-and-Fall Common Injuries